mvdan/gofumpt/README.md

 </details>

-A single declaration spec must not be grouped with parentheses
+Single var declarations should not be grouped with parentheses

 <details><summary>example</summary>

 ```
-import (
-	"single"
-)

 var (
 	foo = "bar"
 )
 ```

 ```
-import "single"

 var foo = "bar"
 ```